 I taped my stencil in place and painted the design with a stencil brush.
 Remember, the secret to stenciling is using a very dry brush.
 Dip the brush in your paint, then wipe most of the paint off with a paper towel. (click the pink words for the in-depth stenciling tutorial)

 I went a little nuts and did a lot of overlayed circles.
 I thought it turned out pretty darn cute!
 You can’t even see those little raised bubbles.

 But seriously.
-I probably could have used my sander and smoothed out all those bubbles then primed, but I didn’t.
+I probably could have used my sander, smoothed out all those bubbles, and then primed, but I didn’t.
 I was afraid it would be overkill.
 Maybe next time.
 You notice I also had to add a bit of stencil love to the diamond design on the dresser front.

 This pink paint is a special mix by me.
-I had a little light pink paint in a can and I poured it into a can of darker pink and this is the color I came up with.
+I had a little light pink paint in a can, and I poured it into a can of darker pink.
+This is the color I came up with.

 5. Paint The Hardware